Shaoye-JIN/Enhanced-Otto-Cycle/README.md

 2)  The thermodynamic files containing temperature-dependent parameters are used, which is the same as those used in the chemical kinetic study.

 ## benefits
-The thermodynamic theory is universal and therefore can be considered as the theoretical boundary.
+1)  The thermodynamic theory is universal and therefore can be considered as the theoretical boundary.
     The chemical equilibrium also obeys the second law of thermodynamics.
     Hence, the calculation with EOC is still universal.

+2)  With the consideration of chemical equilibrium, the thermodynamic efficiency of EOC is usually lower than that of the original Otto cycle.

+3)  Therefore, the efficiency of EOC is still a boundary which a real internal combustion engine can never exceed.
+    Meanwhile, it is lower than that of the Otto cycle, which makes it more precise as a upper limitation.

 ## published papers
 The following papers describe the detailed development and application of EOC.